mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/sculpt-paint-brush.rst

 Of course, this'll make the stroke distance longer to get to smudging, so we go back to the *Opacity*.

 .. image:: /images/en/brush-tips/Painter-sculpt-brush-04.png
-    :alt: opacity parameter in the rbush setting
+    :alt: opacity parameter in the brush setting

 Just adjust the fade-length by |mouseright| on the slider bar.
 You can then input a number.
 In the screenshot, I have 500, but the sweet spot seems to be somewhere between 150 and 200.